 Treasurer: Peter Meads

-Vice Presidents: Tommy Baker, Mark Bird, Mark Burgess, Ces Burke Jnr, Jim Center, Avon Cook ONZM, Guy Coleman, Gary Cunningham, Mike Currie, John Cushen, Chris de Lautour, Bevan Donovan, Kevin Dwyer, Ian Fisher, Shelley Fruin, Paula Gruber, Tim Heath, Mark Hodge, Russ Hodge, Shelley Hodge, Glenn Horne, Ron Horne, Denis Jeram, Alastair Lee, Chris Liddell, John McIntyre, Chris McQuaid, Ankur Mistry, Peter Nightingale, Austin Parsons, Hiren Patel, Bill Scott, David Simcock, Mike Simm, Stewart Speed, Grant Thorpe, Lyall Tozer, Grant Weston, Barry Wither, Sharon Watts, Martin Webster, John Youdale
+Vice Presidents: Tommy Baker, Mark Bird, Ces Burke Jnr, Jim Center, Avon Cook ONZM, Guy Coleman, Gary Cunningham, Mike Currie, John Cushen, Chris de Lautour, Bevan Donovan, Kevin Dwyer, Ian Fisher, Shelley Fruin, Jane Gold, Paula Gruber, Tim Heath, Mark Hodge, Russ Hodge, Shelley Hodge, Glenn Horne, Ron Horne, Denis Jeram, Alastair Lee, Chris Liddell, John McIntyre, Chris McQuaid, Ankur Mistry, Peter Nightingale, Austin Parsons, Hiren Patel, Bill Scott, David Simcock, Mike Simm, Nick Smith, Stewart Speed, Garth Sullivan, Grant Thorpe, Lyall Tozer, Grant Weston, Barry Wither, Sharon Watts, Martin Webster, John Youdale

-The Grafton Board: Alastair Lee (Chairman), Stewart Wilson MNZM, Peter Meads, Mike Currie, Glenn Horne, Mark Bird, Brent McAnulty and Martin Webster.
+The Grafton Board: Mark Bird (Chairman), Stewart Wilson MNZM, Peter Meads, Mike Currie, Glenn Horne, Alastair Lee, Brent McAnulty and Martin Webster.

 VPS&CT Trustees: Stewart Wilson, Nick Albrecht and Alastair Lee